 - 1. Publication of a Discipline Code, in accordance with Board policy on student discipline. - 2.
 Procedures that ensure due process when a student is being deprived of the right to attend school. - 3.
 Regulations regarding student records which require that records of disciplinary suspension be maintained in accordance with Board policy on student records. - 4.
 The name of a student who has been disciplined shall not become part of the agenda or minutes of a public meeting, nor part of any public record of the Board.
-Such students may be designed by code. - 5.
+Such students may be referred to by code letter or number. - 5.
 Any student who has been expelled may apply for readmission to school upon such conditions as may be imposed by the Board.